How To Choose New Flooring Like A Pro!

-Many "self-proclaimed" carpet installers are untrained and unqualified to install your carpet.
+Many "self-proclaimed" carpet installers are untrained, inexperienced and unqualified to install your carpet.
 Most homeowners do know how to recognize a mediocre installation job from a great installation job.

 You end up finding out about a year or two later when the wrinkles appear.
 That's also when you discover that your installer has disappeared.
 Poor quality installation can quickly ruin your carpet and void your carpet warranty.
 Larger retailers and Big-box carpet sellers have a hard time finding a Qualified Carpet Installer

 Home improvement stores have had a lot of bad publicity over the years due to their poor quality carpet installations.
 They are now offering special deals on their so-called "basic" carpet installations to attract customers and to limit their liability.
 Even if they say the installation is free, wait until you see the final bill.